tkdonda-dev/easy-crypto/README.md

 ## Credits

-Built on [TweetNaCl.js](https://tweetnacl.js.org/) - audited, fast, and trusted cryptography library.
+Built on [TweetNaCl.js](https://tweetnacl.js.org/) — audited, fast, and trusted cryptography.

 ---

 ## More Examples

 See [examples/node/basic.js](examples/node/basic.js) for comprehensive demonstrations of all features.